glowkeeper/Markdown-with-References/README.md

 ### Workflow

 Let's imagine you have to produce a paper for a conference on renewable energy.
-Your paper is entitled **Only Oil Executives and Their Friends in Government Believe Fracking is a Good Energy Option**.
-You want to open your paper with great impact, and you find an article by [Bill McKibben](http://www.billmckibben.com/) in the [Rolling Stone](http://www.rollingstone.com/), which outlines the mathematical case for keeping fossil fuels in the ground.
+Your article is entitled **Only Oil Executives and Their Friends in Government Believe Fracking is a Good Energy Option**.
+You want to open with high impact, and you find a piece by [Bill McKibben](http://www.billmckibben.com/) in the [Rolling Stone](http://www.rollingstone.com/), which outlines the scientific case for keeping fossil fuels in the ground.
 That's just the impact you were looking for, so you save that article to Zotero, and then open your paper with the following statement:

-_Here's the terryfying truth: there are already enough known fossil fuel reserves to fry planet earth five times over._
+_Here's the terrifying truth: there are already enough known fossil fuel reserves to fry Planet Earth five times over._

 Bang!
-Of course, you still need to include that Bill McKibben reference, so you head on over to Zotero, highlight the Rolling Stone article, hit _cmd+shift+c_ (on a Mac) and then past that reference into your Markdown:
+Of course, you still need to include that Bill McKibben article, so you head on over to Zotero, highlight the Rolling Stone article, hit _cmd+shift+c_ (on a Mac) and then paste that reference into your Markdown using _cmd+v_:

-_Here's the terryfying truth: there are already enough known fossil fuel reserves to fry planet earth five times over @Bill_mckibben_2012._
+_Here's the terrifying truth: there are already enough known fossil fuel reserves to fry Planet Earth five times over @Bill_mckibben_2012._